Offshore Wind (Online Course)

 - Challenges to consider in operating an offshore wind farm

-- Key drivers of financing and financial return in offshore wind projects
+- Key drivers of financing and financial risk & return in offshore wind projects

-- Essential policy and market trends to consider in forward planning
+- Essential policy, technology and market trends to consider in forward planning

 - Status of floating wind, and how it will impact the industry

-- Other emerging technology and technology integration trends
+- Other disruptive technology and energy integration trends

 - Which markets and geographies offer the greatest growth potential?